-Like with anything, the more you educate yourself on investing, the more success you are likely to have.
-There are many different types of investing and before you start you should find a strategy which works for you.
-With the amount of free content available on the internet you may not even have to spend much, but it’s well worth paying for some good books too.
+Like with anything, the more you educate yourself on investing the more success you are likely to have.
+There are many different types of investing strategies and before you start you should find one which works for you.
+With the amount of free content available on the internet you may not even have to spend much but it’s well worth investing in some good books too.
 Preston and Stig provide executive summaries of every book they cover on the podcast if you need help choosing a book.
 Put the time in to learn as much as you can and you will reap the rewards.
 If you try to take shortcuts then the lessons you learn could cost a lot more than £100.
 Successful investing is very much about patience, so take your time.
 As well as trying to find good content you should also seek out good role models.

-Before you start investing your hard-earned money it is important that you first invest in yourself.
+Before you start investing your hard earned money it’s important that you first invest in yourself.
 Educate yourself and you will get better results.
 This goes for anything you want to be better at.
 Look for people who are already successful at what it is you want to do and study them as much as you can.
-There are reasons they have succeeded so find out what they are.
+There are reasons they have been successful so find out what they are.
 When you reach the point of making an investment be prepared for what could go wrong.
 Just because a stock pick might look great on paper doesn’t mean the price won’t go down (or WAY down).
 Be prepared and know how you will react, whether the stock goes up, down, sideways or in effing circles!